skrinjarf/evoSnake/README.md

 unhandled exception when snake dies in test mode

 Tasks for grabs:
-- Design at least 10 levels (Filip since this will make him familiar to new codebase)
 - Battling agains AI snake (together since this highly depends on all our tasks)